dphilipson/grpc-web-hello/README.md

 - Generated stubs.
 Kind of significant because implementing a WebSocket interface from scratch is hard work, both on the client- and server-sides.
-- If there are other servers that are clients of the backend, then they and the frontend can use the same gRPC endpoints rather than making separate ones for frontend and backend calls.
+- If the server has clients on both the frontend and backend, then all clients can use the same API rather than having a separate APIs for frontend and backend.

 ### gRPC-Web disadvantages

 - Huge frontend bundle size increase (230 KB parsed, 46 KB gzipped).
-- Need to deal with an Envoy reverse-proxy server on the backend.
-You get this for "free" if you were already using Envoy for something, but if not then it adds a fair bit of complexity to deployment.
+- Can't reasonably use the Network tab to debug payloads.
 - Unclear if it provides any benefits in speed or bandwidth over JSON, due to using base-64 text rather than binary.
 - As of today (August 8), the latest version of protoc is completely broken for JavaScript, which lowers my faith in how well this is supported.

-The drawbacks, especially the first two, are terrible.
-I can't really recommend gRPC-Web for serious use in good conscience.
-And yet, in spite of all that I'm still tempted to keep trying it purely to avoid writing WebSocket communications, with all of their error-checking and state management, by hand.
+The first drawback is the worst one and it's terrible.
+And yet, in spite of it I'm still tempted to keep using gRPC-Web purely to avoid writing WebSocket communications by hand, with all of their error-checking and state management in both the client and server.